Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN

-The main contributions of this paper are as follows: \begin{itemize} \item Formulation of joint routing, resource allocation and energy minimization problem.
-We employ dynamic \gls{iab} node activation and power control with the goal of energy minimization, at the same time guaranteeing minimum data rate requirements. \item Formulation of joint routing, resource allocation, and power control with the objective of maximizing the minimum data rate achieved by the \glspl{ue}.
-Unlike problems considering fixed power, joint power allocation optimization enables to achieve better throughput performance. \item Design of a novel capacity model that defines achievable link capacity by linking power levels to data rates.
-This is different from existing literature, where the network capacity is often simplified ignoring the dependency between power, \gls{sinr}, and data rates.
-This helps to integrate power-dependent capacity constraints into optimization framework.
-We also address the challenge of incorporating \gls{sinr} constraint in the optimization problem. \item Development of two practical large-scale approaches to solve the energy optimization and throughput maximization problems.
-One of the approaches employs an iterative search strategy that refines solutions, while the other simplifies the optimization process by reducing the problem size. \item Evaluation over different real-world scenarios, based on a real network dataset, to demonstrate the effectiveness of the proposed approaches. \end{itemize} Our detailed analysis of the proposed solutions over realistic scenarios shows their distinct performance characteristics and trade-offs.
-This enables the network operators to make informed method selections according to the deployment and performance requirements and frequency band characteristics.
+The main contributions of this paper are as follows: \begin{itemize} \item \textbf{Joint energy minimization:} We formulate a joint routing, resource allocation, and energy minimization problem for IAB networks that simultaneously optimizes dynamic node activation, power control, and TDMA scheduling, while guaranteeing minimum per-UE data rate requirements.